Synergy/DE project templates

 • To include gennet40/gennet-generated source files in an ELB, add the source files as compile files, add the .inc file generated by gennet40/gennet as a content file, and set the “Concatenate source files (-qconcat)” option on the Compile page of project properties before compiling the project.

 • For OpenVMS development, use this template for code that will become a shared library.
-See OpenVMS development.
+See OpenVMS development with Visual Studio.

 Projects created with this template can reference traditional Synergy ELB, OLB, and Repository projects.